Azure-Samples/azure-vector-database-samples/README.md

 The samples focus on -

 - Working with text, documents and images
-- IAC approach to spin up vector storage
+- IAC code to spin up vector storage in Azure
 - Ingesting embeddings and constructing complex queries
-- Common scaling and troubleshooting
+- Common scaling and troubleshooting challenges

 ***What this repository is not*** - This repository doesn't offer any guidance on how to build LLM apps (for example RAG pattern).